JDASoftwareGroup/jdatech.github.io/_posts/2020-07-21-cube-functionality-to-kartothek.markdown

 ---
 # Introducing Cube Functionality To Kartothek

-Last year we introduced [Kartothek](../introducing-kartothek/), a table management python library powered by Dask.
+Last year, we introduced [Kartothek](../introducing-kartothek/), a table management python library powered by Dask.
-Our journey continued by adding a gem to our treasure.
-We empowered Kartothek with multi-dataset functionality.
+Our journey continued by adding another gem to our open source treasure: We empowered Kartothek with multi-dataset functionality.
-Kartothek already provides Dataset features, as a user do I really need multiple datasets?
-Hang On!!

-Here we present the story of **Cubes (kartothek that supports multiple datasets)**.
+You might think: "Kartothek already provides Dataset features, as a user do I really need multiple datasets?"
+Hang on, we will present you the story of **Cubes (kartothek that supports multiple datasets)**.

-The whole beauty of cube does not come from storing multiple datasets, but especially from retrieving the data  (**Querying**)  in a very comfortable way.
-Kartothek views the whole cube as a large, virtual DataFrame.

-## What is a Cube?
+Imagine a typical machine learning workflow, which might look like this:
+* First, we get some input data, or source data.
+In this context, we will refer to the source data as seed data or seed dataset.
+* On this seed dataset, we might want to train a model that generates predictions.
+* Based on these predicitons, we might want to generate reports and calculate KPIs.
+* Last, but not least, we might want to create some dashboards showing plots of the aggregated KPIs as well as the underlying input data.
+What we need for this workflow is not a table-like view on our data, but a view on everything that we generated in these different steps.

-Kartothek Cube deals with multiple Kartothek datasets, loosely modeled after [Data Cubes](https://en.wikipedia.org/wiki/Data_cube).
+Kartothek Cubes deals with multiple Kartothek datasets, loosely modeled after [Data Cubes](https://en.wikipedia.org/wiki/Data_cube).

+Cubes offer an interface to query all of the data without performing complex join operations manually each time.

+Because kartothek offers a view on our cube as a large virtual pandas DataFrame, querying the whole dataset is very comfortable.

+## How to use Cubes?

 Let us start with building the cube for **geodata**.
 Similar to Kartothek, we need a [simplekv](https://simplekv.readthedocs.io/)-based store backend along with an abstract cube definition.